top of page

 We will be haunting your inbox soon...

-Robert W. Chambers' In the Court of the Dragon: A Two-Minute Summary and Literary Analysis
+Robert W. Chambers' In the Court of the Dragon: A Detailed Summary and a Literary Analysis

 The King in Yellow is a savage, jealous potentate who longs to possess his worshippers – mind, body, and soul.
 In this one way -- his deep desire to have unending fellowship with the souls of all humanity -- he is not so very unlike the heart-searching God of Christianity, Judaism, or Islam.
 These deities wish to possess their followers' hearts in order to deliver them salvation from spiritual emptiness into eternal peace, but the King in Yellow has a far more insidious desire for His devotees.
 It is fitting that this story should begin in a Catholic church where a body of Christian worshippers are engaged in their devotion to their faith, because the story ends in the temples of Carcosa with a reluctant convert falling down in a dreadful homage to his tattered god.
 As we will see in “The Yellow Sign,” the King in Yellow has earthly servants who do His bidding and chase down those who have accepted the Yellow Sign to make them pay their respects.